Iperf

 Verify the throughput

-You would see the throughput logs printed on Iperf app on UE as shown below.
+You would see the throughput logs printed on the iPerf app on the UE as shown in this example.

 Test 3: UE Sim - LTE, IPv4v6